toralf/torutils/README.md

          0    1    2   3    4    5    6    7    8   9    10   11   12   13  14   15   16
                                   occurrence of an ip address
 ```
-Here're few numbers from the iptables for 2 relays at the same ip address after 2 1/3 days runtime:
+Here're stats from iptables for 2 relays at the same ip address after about 2 days:

 ```console
 # iptables -nv -L INPUT